aryangadhe/ChatApp/README.md

       node server.js

 🚀 Deployment

 Frontend on Vercel
+.
 Push the client/ folder to a GitHub repo
+.
 Link it to Vercel
+.
 Set VITE_BACKEND_URL in Vercel Project Settings → Environment Variables

 Backend (Options)
-Host with Render, Railway, or Vercel Serverless API

-Export the server.js properly for serverless if using Vercel
+.Host with Render, Railway, or Vercel Serverless API .Export the server.js properly for serverless if using Vercel

 📷 Preview
 Login	Chat	Profile